GoogleCloudPlatform/vertex-ai-samples/community-content/vertex_vision_model_garden/benchmarking_reports/pytorch_openllama_7b_finetune_benchmark_report.md

 memory-efficient version of LoRA, where the pretrained model is loaded to GPU memory as quantized 4-bit weights, while preserving similar effectiveness to LoRA.
-We also provide simple scripts and parameter settings to reproduce the results reported in this tutorial.
+We also provide simple scripts and parameter settings to reproduce the results reported in this report.

 In general, there are many factors that affect the performance of fine-tuning experiments, such as hardware settings, parameters, cost, and accuracy.
 It is